EQT bets on fruit genetics firms SNFL, IFG for its impact-driven fund

 By Emma-Victoria Farr

-LONDON, March 8 (Reuters) - The impact-driven fund of European buyout fund EQT EQTAB.ST said on Tuesday it is buying California-based grape vine breeder IFG while taking a stake in rival SNFL, betting this will deliver on the fund's mission to buy sustainable businesses and accelerate their growth.
+LONDON, March 8 (Reuters) - European buyout company EQT EQTAB.ST is purchasing California-based grape vine breeder IFG through its impact-driven fund, it said on Tuesday, as part of its strategy to buy sustainable businesses and speed up their growth.

-The fund, known as EQT Future and co-chaired by former Unilever boss Paul Polman, said the deals would result in a merger of the two agri-tech companies.
+The EQT Future fund will also take a minority stake in IFG rival SNFL, resulting in a merger of the two agri-tech companies that develop improved fruit varieties through natural hybridisation and other non-genetically modified processes.

-SNFL and IFG develop improved fruit varieties through natural hybridization and other non-genetically modified processes.
+SNFL's shareholders - AM FRESH Group and Paine Schwartz Partners - are also working on the merger that will see AM FRESH Group take control of the combined group and EQT Future hold a "significant minority stake".

-SNFL's shareholders - AM FRESH Group and Paine Schwartz Partners - are working closely with EQT Future on the merger plan which will see AM FRESH Group taking control of the combined group while EQT Future will hold a "significant minority stake."
+The deal is expected to close in the fourth quarter of the year.

-"Sustainable agriculture is one of our biggest opportunities and challenges," said Svein Tore Holsether, a member of EQT Future's Mission Board.
+"Sustainable agriculture is one of our biggest opportunities and challenges," Svein Tore Holsether, a member of EQT Future's Mission Board, said.

-EQT Future was launched in October when it raised four billion euros ($4.35 billion) to invest in companies that would help safeguard the planet's resources and climate, increasing mental and physical health, and creating equality of opportunity.
+EQT Future was launched in October with a target fund size of four billion euros ($4.35 billion) to invest in companies that will help to protect the planet's resources and climate, increase mental and physical health, and create equality of opportunity.
+The fundraising has not closed.

-While a typical private equity fund would hold an investment for three to five years over a 10-year life of the fund, EQT Future would hold positions for seven to eight years over the maximum 15-year life of the fund.
+A typical private equity fund would hold an investment for three to five years over a 10-year life of the fund, but EQT Future intends to hold positions for seven to eight years over the fund's maximum 15-year life.

 ($1 = 0.9205 euros)